Illumina recommends locating the instrument in a post-PCR laboratory, because the final product collected from the instrument is amplified libraries.

 Fragment Analyzer does not show the blue dye peak in the trace due to dilution on that instrument.

 NeoPrep libraries are ready for cluster generation.
-If you have performed quantification as part of the NeoPrep run, see the suggested clustering recommendations on the Requirements & Compatibility support page for the appropriate library prep kit.
+If the NeoPrep run included quantification, see the suggested clustering recommendations on the support pages for your library prep kit.

 In general no, because data from a run can be saved locally.
 However, the following operations require an internet connection: